Miles Harrison

-Miles Harrison is a rugby union sports commentator who has worked for Sky Sports, ITV, Channel 4, Prime Video, and talkSPORT.
+Miles Harrison is a rugby union sports commentator who has worked for Sky Sports, ITV, Premier Sports, Channel 4, Prime Video, talkSPORT, and the BBC.

-After obtaining a degree in Politics and Economic History from the University of York and a postgraduate qualification in Radio Journalism from City, University of London, he worked for the BBC in York and Leeds.
-In the early 1990s, he moved to BBC Radio Sport, where he covered rugby union, football, and cricket.
+After obtaining a degree in Politics and Economic History from the University of York and a postgraduate qualification in Radio Journalism from City St George's, University of London, he worked for the BBC in York and Leeds.
+In the early 1990s, he moved to BBC Radio Sport where he covered rugby union, football, and cricket.
 He was part of the commentary team for BBC Radio’s coverage of the Wimbledon tennis tournament and was a regular presenter of the sports news on Today (BBC Radio 4).

 In 1994, when Sky Sports obtained the rights to live club rugby, Harrison became their lead rugby union commentator.
-His work with Sky has included coverage of seven British and Irish Lions tours, England internationals, the Champions Cup, and various domestic competitions.
+His work with Sky has included coverage of eight British and Irish Lions tours, England internationals, the Champions Cup, and various domestic competitions.

 Harrison has commentated for ITV Sport at the 2007 Rugby World Cup and subsequent tournaments.
 He also contributed to the World Feed commentary during the 2015 Rugby World Cup Final, which reached a record global audience.
 He returned for the 2019 Rugby World Cup in Japan and the 2023 Rugby World Cup in France.
 At the 2011 Rugby World Cup, Harrison worked with Sky Television in New Zealand as a commentator and presenter.

 Since 2016, he has been part of ITV Sport's Six Nations Championship coverage.
-From 2018 to 2022, he led commentary on Channel 4’s rugby broadcasts.
+From 2018 to 2022, he led commentary on Channel 4’s rugby broadcasts and, in 2022, he contributed to Prime Video's international rugby coverage.
+He became ITV’s lead commentator for Premiership Rugby and Champions Cup matches, starting in 2022.
+He joined Premier Sports in 2024 to continue his long-standing involvement in the Champions Cup.